Cap Texture is: 3- Wrinkled, Pitted or Corrugated

 Viscid, cinnamon-brown cap.
 White to pink-buff cap flesh DNS & tastes acidic.
 Viscid stem is yellow on top, red-on-white below.

 Grainy cap smooths a bit w/age.
-Pale cap flesh DNS & has an unpleasant taste.
+Pale cap flesh DNS & can have an unpleasant taste.
 White pores age yellow, & stain cinnamon.
 Yellow-orange, lined stem w/orange band on top.

 Cap has distinctive, coarse, hairy, purplish-red scales that extend beyond the edge & age to pinkish-tan or dingy-yellow.